Where can I seek help?

 Cyprus Refugee Council (CyRC)

-Cyprus Refugee Council (CyRC) is UNHCR’s partner, and provides free legal and social advice to asylum-seekers and refugees in the Republic of Cyprus.
-CyRC provides advice on the asylum procedure, access to the labour market, social and health services, family reunification, and other issues.
+Cyprus Refugee Council (CyRC) is UNHCR’s partner NGO, and provides free legal advice, social counselling and psychological support to asylum-seekers and refugees in Cyprus.
+CyRC is able to provide specialised support and advice free of charge on a variety of issues, including asylum procedure, access to the labour market, social and health services, family reunification, and other issues.
 Psychological support is offered to victims of violence.

 Address: 9 Stasandrou Street, Flat 401, 1060 Nicosia